Univision 23 had to part with a veteran anchor in a new wave of company-wide layoffs

 The new owners now control 64 percent of Univision’s shares, while Mexican media group Televisa retains 36 percent ownership, the companies said when reporting the closing of the sale.

 Different waves of layoffs at Univision have taken big names off the air.
-But Mayo Azze always endured, as she was the star journalist of the newscast, admired by thousands of viewers, especially by the first waves of the Cuban exile community.
+But Mayo Azze always endured.
+She was the star journalist of the newscast, admired by thousands of viewers, especially by those in the Cuban exile community.

-Together with the late Guillermo Benites, Mayo Azze gave Channel 23-WLTV the lead in ratings for decades, leaving English-language channels behind.
-Both possessed an eloquent courtesy and elegance and the duo established a style of direct communication with their audience through plain and neutral Spanish.
+Together with the late Guillermo Benites, Mayo Azze gave Channel 23-WLTV the lead in ratings for decades.

 Mayo Azze had previously worked for two years as news anchor on Telemundo 51 in Miami.
 She began in television as a reporter for Channel 23 in 1981.

-She was born in Havana in 1960 and left with her parents when she was four years old.
-She graduated from the University of Miami with a degree in Journalism.
+She was born in Havana in 1960 and left with her parents when she was 4 years old.
+She graduated from the University of Miami with a degree in journalism.

-In an interview with el Nuevo Herald at the end of 2018, she recalled one of her most important assignments: the visit to the Guantánamo naval base during the Cuban rafter crisis of 1994, which reaffirmed to her “the ability of Cubans get ahead under any circumstances.”
+In an interview with el Nuevo Herald at the end of 2018, she recalled one of her most important assignments: the visit to the Guantánamo Naval Base during the Cuban rafters crisis of 1994, which reaffirmed to her “the ability of Cubans to get ahead under any circumstances.”

 Another assignment that she recalled was the funeral of Princess Diana in 1997, when she felt “the expressions of affection and respect that her people professed for her,” she said.